microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/Input/Readme/README_TwoHandManipulationTest.md

 Simply assign TwoHandManipulatable script to any GameObject to make it manipulatable.
 The script has several configurable options:
 - **HostTransform**: Use this to specify the transform that the scripts manipulates.
 By default it is the GameObject that this script is on.
+- **Bounding Box Prefab**: To visualize the object bounding box, drop the [BoundingBoxBasic.prefab](/Assets/MixedRealityToolkit/UX/Prefabs/BoundingBoxes/BoundingBoxBasic.prefab) here.
+This is optional.

 - **Manipulation Mode**: Specify the enabled manipulations.

 - **Constraint On Rotation**: If rotation is enabled, only rotate on these axes.